lukearend/bayesocampus/README.md

 Building tuning curves
 ----------------------

 Use _build\_tuning\_curves()_ to construct tuning curves from neural data.
-This can build tuning curves either according to the classical method (a simple estimate of the mean firing rate at each location) or according to the fully-Bayesian method (a sequential Bayesian estimate of a distribution over firing rate, using a gamma-distributed prior).
+This can build tuning curves either according to the Poisson encoding model (a simple estimate of the mean firing rate at each location) or the negative binomial encoding model (a sequential Bayesian estimate of a distribution over firing rate, using a gamma-distributed prior).

 For more theory and detail on this method, see [manuscript in progress].